GabLeRoux/webextensions-history-browser/ReadMe.md

 **Simple browser extension that helps you browse history like a boss.**

-Firefox's default history browser is uncool.
-It doesn't let you filter or sort by dates as of September 2017.
-Other extensions that can do it aren't compatible with Firefox anymore and or aren't open source.
+Firefox's default history sidebar is limited and the history browsing popup would benefit from some more features.
+It doesn't let you filter easily by date range as of September 2017.
+Other extensions that can do it aren't compatible with  **Firefox 57+** anymore, only work in firefox and/or aren't open source.
+This extension tries to solve all of this :rocket:

 ## Preview

 ![WebExtensions History Browser preview](resources/webextensions-history-browser-screenshot.png)

+## Key features

+- [x] Search through **all** history
+- [x] Search in date column
+- [x] Sort columns

 ## TODO

-- [ ] Add a datetime picker range to filter by dates (library already installed)
+- [ ] **Add a datetime picker range to filter by dates (library already installed)**
 - [ ] Add a setting for the date format for `Last visit time` column
 - [ ] Convert icon to svg (it's already a vector based icon in `resources`)
 - [ ] Improve title search by using `browser.history` query
 - [ ] Release on the firefox addons page
 - [ ] Load all libraries from webpack with `require` instead of html tags
 - [ ] Have webpack watch for `manifest.json` and use the [webpack-webext-plugin](https://github.com/rpl/webpack-webext-plugin) to simplify the workflow.
+- [ ] Test on other browsers such as *Google Chrome* and *Microsoft Edge*
 - [x] Format `Last visit time` column
 - [x] Display history in a table
 - [x] Sort history by date